 British cinema is obsessed with the effect of location upon the individual.
-In fact, it wouldn’t be so sweeping to suggest that large swaths of culture born on these isles stems from the idea that the individual can be deeply molded by their surroundings and any fictional drama from Albion will be bare the aesthetics … Continue reading Fear And Loathing In The Countryside – Withnail And I (1987).
+In fact, it wouldn’t be so sweeping to suggest that large swaths of culture born on these isles stems from the idea that the individual can be deeply molded by their surroundings and any fictional drama from Albion will be bare the aesthetics of its areas as far more than a setting.
+While … Continue reading Fear And Loathing In The Countryside – Withnail And I (1987).

 It’s an oft repeated dictum that British director, Humphrey Jennings, had a gradual decline of quality within his work towards the end of the Second World War.
 It’s repeated several times in the booklet of this excellent BFI release but, like many of the others who start with this statement, there is a “but”.
 That “but” is that Jennings’ weaker work is in fact not … Continue reading The Complete Humphrey Jennings Volume 3 (A Diary for Timothy) – BFI